 What is Syncopation?

-The word Syncopation is used to express a rhythm which accents on weaker beats, or divisions of beats, to cause a disruption in rhythmical flow.
-It creates variation, character or expression in music which is closely associated with groove.
+The word Syncopation is used to describe a rhythm that accents on weaker beats, or divisions of beats, to cause a disruption in rhythmical flow.
+It creates variation, character, or expression in music which is closely associated with groove.

-Syncopation in some form is used in nearly all music styles, without it music would be predictable to the point of being uninteresting, unemotional and robotic.
-The levels of syncopation change from one track to another, but musical genres heavily reliant on multiple forms of syncopation include Jazz, Funk, Hip Hop, Rock, Progressive music and electronic dance music.
-Within these genres you will typically find syncopation on multiple levels.
+Syncopation in some form is used in nearly all music styles, without it music would be predictable to the point of being uninteresting, unemotional, and robotic.
+The levels of syncopation change from one track to another, but musical genres heavily reliant on multiple forms include Jazz, Funk, Hip Hop, Rock, Progressive music, and electronic dance music.
+Within these genres, you will typically find syncopation on multiple levels.

 Although we are discussing rhythms, this doesn’t mean syncopation only applies to drums.
-You’ll find syncopation in melody lines, guitar solos, Vocals, funky bass lines and 303 acid lines to name a few.
+You’ll find it in melody lines, guitar solos, Vocals, funky bass lines, and 303 acid lines to name a few.

 levels of syncopation

-No matter which level of syncopation is being used, the theory, concept and goal is the same, to disrupt the rhythmical flow.
-The two type of syncopation I'll describe is Beat syncopation and Division syncopation.
+No matter which level is being used, the underlying theory, concept, and objective remain consistent:, To disturb the regular rhythmic pattern.
+I will now explain two variations of syncopation known as Beat syncopation and Division syncopation.

 Beat Syncopation

-The pulse or the downbeat, backbeat and offbeat is the foundation to most rhythms.
-On a sequencer grid, the pulse, downbeat and backbeat is found on the quarter notes with the offbeat played on the 8th notes.
-Beat Syncopation is an unexpected variation of the main pulse, downbeat, backbeat or the offbeat.
+The pulse or the downbeat, backbeat, and offbeat are the foundation of most rhythms.
+On a sequencer grid, the pulse, downbeat, and backbeat is found on the quarter notes, with the offbeat played on the 8th notes.
+Beat Syncopation is an unexpected variation of the main pulse, downbeat, backbeat, or offbeat.

-A great way to describe beat syncopation, is by counting a beats, 1 and 2 and 3 and 4 and.
+A great way to describe beat syncopation is by counting beats, 1 and 2 and 3 and 4 and.
 The pulse number (1,2,3,4) would normally be referred to as a downbeat, the ”and” would be referred to as an upbeat.
-If this is a steady rhythm the listener would expect this continuous flow, any variation of the pulse and up beat would be described as beat syncopation.
+If this is a steady rhythm the listener would expect this continuous flow, any variation of the pulse and upbeat would be described as beat syncopation.

-Please note, the image below has no syncopation but highlights the names of each beat.
+Please note, that the image below has no syncopation but highlights the names of each beat.

 Division Syncopation

-Forms of syncopation can be used at beat level and at sub division level depending on the style of music being created.
+Forms of syncopation can be used at the beat level and at subdivision level depending on the style of music being created.
 Beat level refers to syncopation happening with the 8th note grid where you find the main pulse of the rhythm, division syncopation can be heard outside of 8th note beats, eg on 16th, 32nd notes

 How to use Syncopation